realworldocaml/book/book/functors/README.md

     end
 ```

-And now, we can use that sexp converter in the ordinary way:
+Finally, we can use that sexp converter in the ordinary way:

 ```ocaml env=main
 # module Int_interval = Make_interval(Int);;